-Disasters and Food Safety Kitchen Fire Extinguishers
+DISASTER PREPAREDNESS Kitchen Fire Extinguishers

 Fire!
 Where's the fire extinguisher?
-Knowing where a fire extinguisher is and how to use it is essential for food and kitchen safety.
-Be prepared by purchasing the right type of extinguisher and knowing how to store, use, and inspect it properly.
+Knowing where a fire extinguisher is and how to use it are essential aspects of food and kitchen safety.
+Be prepared by purchasing the right type of extinguisher and knowing how to properly store, use, and inspect it.